speechbrain/speechbrain/recipes/VoxLingua107/lang_id/README.md

   - Download the pre-compiled WebDataset shards from http://bark.phon.ioc.ee/voxlingua107/.
 It will require around 1.4T of disk space.

-  - Train directly on the WebDataset shards hosted on the web (i.e., the shards will be downloaded automatically during training).
-In this case it is recomended to cache the shards (configurable in the hyperparameter configuration file).

 ### 1st option: download the VoxLingua107 zips and create the Webdataset shards